 As the title implies, this book consists of a dictionary or encyclopedia of alphabetical entries on virtually any proper noun you’ll ever encounter in the study of Norse mythology.
 While this intent and structure make it similar to John Lindow’s Norse Mythology (#10 on the beginner-level list), the two books have different scopes and target audiences.
 Lindow’s book is written for newbies and is therefore more accessible, which is why it’s on the first list.
 Simek’s book is written for scholars and rigorous laypeople.
 Accordingly, it’s much more detailed and comprehensive, which is why it’s on this list.

-2. The Viking Way: Religion and War in Late Iron Age Scandinavia by Neil Price
+2. The Viking Way: Magic and Mind in Late Iron Age Scandinavia by Neil Price

 Neil Price is an archaeologist who specializes in Viking Age northern Europe.
 His great gift, in addition to the sheer depth of his knowledge of the Old Norse world, is his ability to find connections and implications in a body of data that hundreds of others before him have missed.

 That ability and that wealth of knowledge are on full display in The Viking Way, which is actually Price’s doctoral dissertation.
-In The Viking Way, Price regales the reader with lavish descriptions of the techniques the Vikings used in their practice of magic and their practice of war, as well as the position the two occupied within the Vikings’ religion and worldview more broadly.
+In The Viking Way (which used to carry the subtitle Religion and War in Late Iron Age Scandinavia), Price regales the reader with lavish descriptions of the techniques the Vikings used in their practice of magic and their practice of war, as well as the position the two occupied within the Vikings’ religion and worldview more broadly.
 By the end, Price is able to come to far-reaching conclusions that reshape our understanding of that religion and that worldview.

 3. Myths of the Pagan North: Gods of the Norsemen by Christopher Abram